SebastianQi/CS760_MachineLearning/README.md

 # CS760_ML_hw
-The assignment repo for CS 760, machine learning, at UW-Madison.
+The assignment repo for <a href = "https://www.biostat.wisc.edu/~craven/cs760/index.html">CS 760</a>, machine learning, at UW-Madison.